brianom95/brianom95.github.io/_posts/2022-02-13-dunloe-half-marathon.md

 ---
 layout: post
 title:  Gap of Dunloe Half Marathon
-description: TBC
+description: The first race of the HARDMAN calendar; a hilly route through Ireland's most picturesque valley
 date:   2022-02-13 12:00:0 +0000
 image:  '/images/dunloehalf0.jpeg'
 tags:   [Running]
 ---
-The first race of the Hardman calendar in February.
-A hilly route through one of Ireland's most picturesque valleys.

-Katie and I stayed in Killarney the Saturday night and got my usual pre-race pizza.
-We've stayed in the same B&B a few times and it's always great.
-In the morning we drove to the busy start line (Kate Kearney's Cottage) where I queued for my race pack in the cold mist.
+I stayed in Killarney the Saturday night and got my usual pre-race pizza.
+I've stayed in the same B&B a few times and it's always great.
+In the morning I drove to the busy start line (Kate Kearney's Cottage) where I queued for my race pack in the cold mist.
 It was a grim morning.
 Cold, wet and windy.
 Not so much that you wouldn't race, but I did hideaway in the car as long as I could.

 Shortly before 9:00am, Alan Ryan led the pack a few hundred meters to the actual start (and a little further again for those doing the 10K).
 It cleared up as he gave the race briefing.
 He mentioned that Derek Griffin has been King of the Gap since 2016, but has his excuse ready having won the Tralee 10 mile (16km) yesterday in 54mins.
 There was quite a big crowd of us and soon we were counted down and took off.

-This was my longest purely running race so far.
-I took it handy as I wasn't as warmed up as the cycle has you in triathlons.
+This was my longest purely running race to date.
+I took it handy as I wasn't as warmed up as the cycle has you in triathlon.
 The first kilometres flew by with lovely views between the blanket of fog.

 The route is a 7km climb followed by 3.5km downhill to the turnpoint at Lord Brandon's Cottage.
 Then straight back.
 The first 7km wind their way through the valley and were great.
 I've driven this road countless times but never fully appreciated it until now.
 The only two real climbs felt very manageable and before long I was at the top of the Gap.
 Welcome to the Black Valley.